Dolly Parton, Eminem, Lionel Richie among Rock Hall nominees | WTOP News

 This year’s class will be announced in May, with an induction ceremony planned for later this year.

-“This year’s ballot recognizes a diverse group of incredible artists, each who has had a profound impact on the sound of youth culture,” said John Sykes, head of the foundation that runs the Rock Hall.
+“This year’s ballot recognizes a diverse group of incredible artists, each who has had a profound impact on the sound of youth culture,” said John Sykes, head of the foundation that runs the Rock Hall, in a press release on Wednesday.

 Artists must have released their first commercial recording at least 25 years before they’re eligible for induction.